Dorian8013/algo/docs/troubleshooting.md

 ### Bad owner or permissions on .ssh

-You tried to run Algo and it quickly exits with an error about a bad owner or permissions:
+You tried to run rAlgo and it quickly exits with an error about a bad owner or permissions:

 ```
 fatal: [104.236.2.94]: UNREACHABLE! => {"changed": false, "msg": "Failed to connect to the host via ssh: Bad owner or permissions on /home/user/.ssh/config\r\n", "unreachable": true}